Low Income Assistance

 When placed in the context of the federal deficit, a majority found unacceptable the idea of reducing spending on the Head Start pre-kindergarten program, but a majority of Republicans found it acceptable:

-In the 117th Congress, a proposal to provide universal access to preschool is in the Universal Child Care and Early Learning Act, sponsored by Rep. Mondaire Jones (D) (H.R.
-2886) and Sen. Elizabeth Warren (D) (S. 1398), which has not yet made it out of committee. |
+Status of Legislation In the 117th Congress, a proposal to provide universal access to preschool was in the Universal Child Care and Early Learning Act, sponsored by Rep. Mondaire Jones (D) (H.R.
+2886) and Sen. Elizabeth Warren (D) (S. 1398), which did not make it out of committee. |

 |

 Survey: PPC, January 2017 Respondents were presented the following proposal: Congress setting up a commission to develop a plan to reduce child poverty by half in 10 years and as close to zero as possible in 20 years.
 A large bipartisan majority of 75% were in favor, including 59% of Republicans and 89% of Democrats.
 More Details Briefing Respondents were introduced to a proposal to create a commission to develop a plan for eliminating childhood poverty, as follows: Some lawmakers have called for specifically targeting child poverty.
 One proposal before Congress would set the goal of reducing child poverty by half and ultimately eliminating it.
 A commission that would develop a national plan, working with the National Academy of Sciences to reduce within 10 years the number of children living in poverty by half.
 Over the following 10 years the number would be reduced as close to zero as possible.
 Congress would still have to pass legislation enacting the plan, and the president would still need to sign the legislation into law.
 Arguments When asked to evaluate arguments pro and con, the argument in favor did substantially better (82% to 57%).
 The pro arguments were found convincing by large majorities of both Republicans and Democrats.
 Responses to the con argument were much more partisan, with a majority of Republicans convinced, but just four in ten Democrats.
 Final Recommendation In the end, a large bipartisan majority of three in four favored Congress setting up a commission to develop a plan to reduce child poverty by half in 10 years and as close to zero as possible in 20 years.
 This included a substantial majority of Democrats (89%) as well as nearly six in ten Republicans.
-Demographics Response Without Undergoing Policymaking Simulation Status of Legislation In 2019, the National Academies of Science was commissioned to study child poverty in the US, and solutions for addressing it.
-Their report, “A Roadmap to Reduce Child Poverty”, included policy recommendations that could reduce child poverty by half. |
+Demographics

 HELPING THE WORKING POOR |